tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## CA Nolio

 The CA Nolio plug-in provides for the integration of UrbanCode Release with CA Release Automation Server.
-The pluginsupports sync of Applications, Environments, Application Processes, Snapshots (Deployment Plan), and Inventories.
-Italso handles the execution of generic processes.
+The plugin  supports sync of Applications, Environments, Application Processes, Snapshots (Deployment Plan), and Inventories.
+It  also handles the execution of generic processes.
 Both full and delta synchronization is supported.

 ---